wdgstl/ds2002-course/dataprojects/dp1.md

 ### Set Environment Variables

-1. Follow the instructions found at this page in Canvas and set your `DBHOST`, `DBUSER`, and `DBPASS` environment variables.
+Follow the instructions found at [**this page**](https://canvas.its.virginia.edu/courses/105117/pages/rds-credentials) in Canvas and set your `DBHOST`, `DBUSER`, and `DBPASS` environment variables in your development environment.
-2. You will need to inject these same variables into your container when you run it in Amazon EC2 near the end of this project.

-These `ENV` variables provide a server, username, and password for your code to communicate with the MySQL service.
+These `ENV` variables provide a server, username, and password for your Python to communicate with the MySQL service.

 ### Python Installation